Skip to main content

 Will turning off my controller stop a stuck zone?

 Only if the problem is electrical.
 If a zone is stuck open mechanically, it will keep running even with the controller off and unplugged.
-That test is actually the easiest way to tell the two apart.
+That is actually the easiest way to tell the two apart.